n3a9/mlh-events/readme.md

 # mlh-events

-> 💻 ☕️ An unofficial http API for [Major League Hacking events](https://mlh.io/seasons/na-2017/events)
+> 💻 ☕️ The unofficial http API for [Major League Hacking events](https://mlh.io/seasons/na-2017/events)

 As an example, visit [mlh-events-pwihhihsyf.now.sh/na-2017](https://mlh-events-pwihhihsyf.now.sh/na-2017) to see all the North American 2017 hackathons.